adamgho/bsc-simulations/README.md

 # Causal discovery from interventional data

-This repository contains code for reproducing -- or expanding upon -- simulation results from my BSc thesis.
+This repository contains code used for simulations for my BSc thesis.

+The sections below give detailed instruction on how to use the scripts to simulate (and process results) from any alltargets or singletargets setting for both Problem A and Problem B.

+The files in `thesis_parameters` contain the parameters for the data included in plots in the thesis.
+Simulating using these parameters will take up over 4.5 TB in total.

 ## Prerequisites